MixedRealityToolkit/MixedRealityToolkit-ProjectDocs/contributions/code-contributions.md

 # Code Contributions

-MRTK3 is an open-source project under the BSD Clause license.
+This project is an open-source project under the BSD 3-Clause license.
 Community contributions are welcome and appreciated, both for new features and bug fixes.

-Contributing to MRTK3 is easy.
-We recommend using the `MRTKDevTemplate` Unity project as a convenient development testbed, as it already includes all of the MRTK3 packages as local on-disk dependencies.
+Contributing to this project is easy.
+We recommend using the `MRTKDevTemplate` Unity project as a convenient development testbed, as it already includes all of the Project packages as local on-disk dependencies.
 [For more information, see the documentation on the MRTKDevTemplate project for more details on sample scenes and local on-disk dependencies.](https://learn.microsoft.com/windows/mixed-reality/mrtk-unity/mrtk3-overview/getting-started/exploring-features/mrtk3-sample-scenes)

 ## Contribution guide

-1. Fork the MRTK repository to your GitHub account.
+1. Fork the Project repository to your GitHub account.

-2. Clone your forked MRTK repository by following our guide on [starting from a template project](https://learn.microsoft.com/windows/mixed-reality/mrtk-unity/mrtk3-overview/getting-started/setting-up/setup-new-project) Ensure you have the required tooling, especially the correct Unity version.
+2. Clone your forked Project repository by following our guide on [starting from a template project](https://learn.microsoft.com/windows/mixed-reality/mrtk-unity/mrtk3-overview/getting-started/setting-up/setup-new-project) Ensure you have the required tooling, especially the correct Unity version.
 To ensure you are on the right branch, clone using the command:

     ``
-    git clone --branch mrtk3 YOUR_GIT_URL
+    git clone --branch main YOUR_GIT_URL
     ``

 3. Create a new branch for your changes or fixes.